-- 1. (1) This Code applies to you as a member of the Greater London Authority ("the GLA") or the Mayor's Office for Policing and Crime ("MOPAC"). - (2) Where you are a member of MOPAC, this Code applies to you subject to section 31 of the Police Reform and Social Responsibility Act 2011 and the Elected Local Policing Bodies (Complaints and Misconduct) Regulations 2012 (as amended or re-enacted). - (3) The terms used in this Code are:
+1. - (1) This Code applies to you as a Member of the Greater London Authority ("the GLA") or the Mayor's Office for Policing and Crime ("MOPAC") (as defined by section 1(3) below).

+(2) Where you are a Member of MOPAC, this Code applies to you subject to section 31 of the Police Reform and Social Responsibility Act 2011 and the Elected Local Policing Bodies (Complaints and Misconduct) Regulations 2012 (as amended or re-enacted).
-"the Authority" covers both the GLA and MOPAC (as applicable).

-"Member" means:
+(3) The terms used in this Code are:

-- the Mayor of London, - Members of the London Assembly, - the Mayor of London in his/her capacity as the statutory occupant of MOPAC; - the Deputy Mayor for Policing and Crime (whether or not an Assembly member), - any independent person appointed by the Authority to assist with the discharge of the ethical standards functions. - (4) You should read this Code together with the principles of public life, which are as follows:
+- (a) "the Authority" covers both the GLA and MOPAC (as applicable); - (b) "Member" means: - (i) the Mayor of London; - (ii) Members of the London Assembly; - (iii) the Mayor of London in his/her capacity as the statutory occupant of MOPAC; - (iv) the Deputy Mayor for Policing and Crime (whether or not an Assembly Member); or - (v) any independent person appointed by the Authority to assist with the discharge of the ethical standards functions.

+(4) This Code is to be read with the related documents in Part 3 (where applicable) and the principles of public life which form part of the Code and which are as follows: